JackDanna/FogentRoleplayTemplate/README.md

 |        4        | Demi-god-tier manipulator or reality-bending charm (e.g., Loki) |
 |        5        | Divine-level influence or irresistible presence (e.g., Aphrodite) |

-* For each level above 0 in CHA, a character can give themselves advantage once per day on a social skill check that has CHA as one of it's governing attrtibutes.
+* A character with positive CHA is more capable of leveraging their force of personality within social situations.
+For each level above 0 in CHA, a character can give themselves advantage once per day on a social skill check that has CHA as one of it's governing attrtibutes.
+* A character with negative CHA is less capable of leveraging their force of personality within social situations.
 For each level below 0 in CHA, the narrator can give a character disadvantageonce per day on a social skill check that has CHA as one of it's governing attrtibutes.

 ## Skill